 March 30, 2020

 Even today, one of the single biggest factors in valuing the small car crash case is the value of the victim’s medical bills.
 I am not talking about big cases, but the average car accident injury claim.
-Even though there are many ways to distinguish one car crash case from another, medical expenses are easily identified, hard numbers.
+Even though there are many ways to distinguish the one-car crash case from another, medical expenses are easily identified, hard numbers.
 Your medical bill is either $100 or $1000 or $X, but it is some quantifiable number.
 Or is it?

 You see, in 2006, the Supreme Court of Ohio changed everything with the opinion of Robinson v.
 Bates, 112 Ohio St.3d 17, 2006-Ohio-6362.
 Prior to Robinson, insurance companies were prevented from presenting evidence at trial of health insurance payments because these payments were “collateral sources.”
 Now that Robinson is good law, the insurance companies always want to know the “Robinson number” which they consider to be the – be all, end all – value of your medical expenses.
 However, this is not strictly true.
 Plaintiffs are not prevented from presenting evidence at trial of the total charges of their medical bills.